-PSEG Long Island's Storm Central website is another major source of ETR related information for customers and is updated in accordance with the DPS Scorecard requirements.
+PSEG Long Island's Storm Central website is another major source of ETR related information for customers and is updated on an hourly basis, at a minimum.
 The website presents outage data in the form of a map of the service territory, with icons displaying the number of outage jobs, customer counts out of service, and the ETR, if available.
 Information on the outage map is refreshed every fifteen minutes with a timestamp displaying the date and time of the most recent update.